Quick rules

 - For

-service_tier, no Responsesstore, no prompt-cache hints, no OpenAI reasoning-compat payload shaping, and no hidden OpenClaw attribution headers. - If
+service_tier, no Responsesstore, no Completionsstore, no prompt-cache hints, no OpenAI reasoning-compat payload shaping, and no hidden OpenClaw attribution headers. - For OpenAI-compatible Completions proxies that need vendor-specific fields, set

 baseUrlis empty/omitted, OpenClaw keeps the default OpenAI behavior (which resolves toapi.openai.com). - For safety, an explicit